Brandon Zerk-Thatcher: Early life

 Zerk-Thatcher was educated at Murray Bridge High School.
 At the age of 18 he started playing for Sturt Football Club and competed in the NAB AFL Under 18 Championships for South Australia.

+AFL career

+Zerk-Thatcher was selected with pick 66 in the 2017 national draft.
+He made his senior debut against Fremantle in round 22 of the 2019 season.